SAPratz/DDR-DOGGO/README.md

 Depending on the information contained in PDB, the process may fail.
 I have actually caught issues with lineage in PDB because of this program entering endless loops (a grand-child was the parent of the grandparents in another line- impossible scenario).
 If you find issues with lines, you can email PDB and they will fix the lines.
 You can also comment on the dog in issue and usually the "owner" will fix it (or if there is no owner, you can fix it).
 Sometimes it was just a mistyped dog's name when someone entered a new dog's parents into PDB.

+the last line in the script printed to console wil be a decimal number.
+Multiply by 100, and that is the percent, i.e.:
+0.5 (in last line of script after completion) = 50% DDR dog